edge-classic/EDGE-classic/COMPILING.md

 > cmake --build build (-j# optional, with # being the number of threads/cores you'd like to use)
 ```

-Once the build is complete, all the required files should be in the ```/web/site``` folder, change directory to this folder and run ```python webplayer.py``` (webplayer.py is a small Python script that ensures correct MIME typing of JavaScript modules)
+Once the build is complete, all the required files should be in the ```/web/site``` folder, change directory to this folder and run ```python webplayer.py``` (webplayer.py is a small Python script that ensures correct CORS handling if testing the multithreaded player)

 Open a web browser, navigate to ```http://localhost:8000```, and play Edge Classic!

-NOTE: Serving the web player requires proper COOP/COEP headers; see https://web.dev/articles/coop-coep for more details

 # Launching EDGE-Classic